-- (1) they are registered in an Education degree/transfer program at their home - (2) they have completed a minimum of ★24 at their home institution; - (3) they present a minimum AGPA of 2.0; - (4) their academic record shows satisfactory standing; - (5) their home institution provides a letter of permission.
+- They are registered in an Education degree/transfer program at their home institution; - (2) They have completed a minimum of $\star$ 24 at their home institution; - (3) They present a minimum AGPA of 2.0; - (4) Their academic record shows satisfactory standing; - (5) Their home institution provides a letter of permission.

-- (1) Normally, Visiting Students are not permitted to register for Field Experience courses.
+- Normally, Visiting Students are not permitted to register for Field Experience courses.
 To arrange for a school placement, students must ask their home institution to contact the Professional Officer, Field Experiences, before they apply. - (2) A Visiting Student applicant who has had two or more unsuccessful attempts in any previous Field Experience course(s), at any institution(s), will not be allowed to register in EDFX courses.